 It’s getting late but we still had the chance to checked out the building where the late Senator Elpidio Quirino was imprisoned for 16 days.
 Quite creepy but I let my personal tour guide took the picture because he wanted me to do it.

-I took some shots the moment night strikes in as the lights starts to bring the life around the area.
+I took some shots the moment night strikes in as the lights start to bring the life around the area.
 I really enjoyed the fountain spouting on the floor with different light colors.
-I’am asking for a wider place for the fountain but I still enjoy it though.
+I’m asking for a wider place for the fountain but I still enjoy it though.
 If you’ll just visit the Plaza Moriones and don’t have any plans in checking the Fort Santiago Museum and the Dungeons, I recommend that you should visit the place at night.
 Thanks to the lighting that caused my heart to totally fell in love with Fort Santiago.

 And this is for my buddy/personal tour guide for that day.
 Thank you for answering ALL my questions.
 Sorry if I even let you think the things I’ve asked due to my intense curiosity.